briankendall/xboxToVJoy/README.md

 This program also properly correlates the vJoy devices as listed by DirectInput with each connected Xbox controller, so that the Xbox controller for player 1 maps to the first vJoy device, player 2 maps to the second vJoy device, and so on.

+**Useful tip**: combine xboxToVJoy with [devreorder](https://github.com/briankendall/devreorder) so that all of your old DirectInput games only see the vJoy devices.
+This way their controller bindings will always work regardless of how Windows arbitrarily changes the order of your controllers!
+It's the best way I know of to have your Xinput controllers "just work" with DirectInput games!!

 Dependencies: Qt 5.x, vJoy 2.1.6 SDK, DirectX 8 SDK, XInput

 Requirements: vJoy 2.1.6, XInput